Expert Guide To Edible Landscaping

 When your space is limited and you don’t have much space to grow plants, it can start to feel like there isn’t really a point.
 After all, what’s the point of caring for your garlic plant for the whole year only to collect a few cloves for all your effort and time?

 And that is a very valid concern.
-But fortunately, even with limited space, you can actually grow more plants by maximizing your space.
+But fortunately, even with limited space, you can actually grow more plants by

 Here are some ways to make the most out of limited space: